-Holiday in Italy: after the heat wave – the Tuscany region is struggling with a new plague
+Holiday in Italy: After the heat wave – the Tuscany region is struggling with a new plague

 Thousands of mosquitoes buzz around the lightbulbs and move like a disturbing wave between the outdoor tables.

 The owner of the “Caffè sul Corso di Luigi Drogo” is quoted as saying: “We have to close two hours earlier.”
-Restaurants would dim their lights and only accept reservations until 9 p.m., but all these measures would be useless.
+Restaurants would dim their lights and only accept reservations until 9 p.m., but all these measures would do nothing.

-Ortbetello in the Maremma: Because of mosquitoes – sales go back to vacation hotspots in Tuscany
+Orbetello in the Maremma: Because of mosquitoes – sales go back to Tuscany’s holiday hotspot

 “Despite these measures, sales have fallen by 60 percent,” said Marco Di Pietro, the owner of the “Ovosodo” restaurant Corriere.
 He even spoke of a “psychological horror” because of the mosquitoes.
 Thousands of mosquitoes buzz around the lightbulbs and move like a disturbing wave between the outdoor tables.” (pm)